 Professional/creative/amateur work and non-degree and/or non-diploma courses/workshops are also considered, and should be noted on the Supplementary Admissions Data form included in the application package.
 All sections of this supplementary form must be completed.

-We are a small program, typically accepting 15 domestic and 1 Visa student per year, so the competition for each slot is fierce.
+We are a small program, typically accepting 16 domestic and potentially -- but not guaranteed -- one international funded student per year, so the competition for each slot is fierce.
 Beyond the excellence of the portfolios, thesis proposals, CVs, letters of reference and transcripts for each applicant, we base our selection on the availability of suitable faculty members to serve as thesis supervisors, and the fit between their artistic/scholarly interests and the thesis proposals submitted.

 Applicants should hold a masters degree in film or a related field.
 No applicants with an average of lower than B+ shall be admitted to the program.
 In addition to the general requirements of the Faculty of Graduate Studies admissions office, the Graduate Program in Film requires the following documents: